Design With Pets in Mind

 One of the most important aspects to consider when it comes to pet-friendly kitchen design is the flooring.
 The dog’s nails scratch the floor, pet urine can stain hardwood, there should be space for a water bowl – there are a countless number of factors to consider.

 Although hardwood floors are extremely beautiful, especially in kitchens, they aren’t the best choice when it comes to pets, as they can get stained and scratched very easily.
+You can, of course, look into maintenance ideas to counter this.
+One of the leaders in the Australian floor sanding and polishing space is this company, as one example.
 However, this does not mean your kitchen flooring won’t look great.
 Other flooring choices for pet-friendly kitchens include:

 Bamboo– bamboo flooring is a fantastic choice if you have pets; it is stain resistant and can stand a lot of traffic.